lsa-mis/VOD_Security_Tracking/README.md

 ```

 Open the application by pointing your browser to localhost:3000
-if you want to log into the _Admin Dashboard_ use can use the credentials Userid: admin@example.com Pwd: password _(this should be changed imeediately)_
+if you want to log into the _Admin Dashboard_ use can use the credentials Userid: admin@example.com Pwd: password _(this should be changed immediately)_

 ## Running the tests